-- ➤ If you have a question regarding your services, call your Service Coordinator at their direct number. - If you do not know your Service Coordinator's phone number, dial SCLARC's main number at 213-744-7000. - If you call your service coordinator and they do not answer, please leave a message with a number where you may be reached.
-He/she will return your phone call within 24-48 hours. - If you are not able to leave a message, ask to speak with the Officer of the Day (OD) for your Service Coordinator's Unit. - Fogram Manager.
-They will return your phone call within 24-48 hours. - If you do not hear from the Program Manager within that time, contact one of the following: Kimberly Arlington-White, Teodoro Bilbao, Jenice Turner, or Jesse Rocha (Management for the Department of Children and Adult Services).
-They will return your phone call within 24-48 hours. - For a full list of SCLARC's Management, please turn to page 43 of this document.
+- If you have a question regarding your services, call your Service Coordinator at their direct number. - If you do not know your Service Coordinator's phone number, dial SCLARC's main number at 213-744-7000. - If you call your service coordinator and they do not answer, please leave a message with a number where you may be reached.
+He/she will return your phone call within 24-48 hours. - If you are not able to leave a message, ask to speak with the Officer of the Day (OD) for your Service Coordinator's Unit. - Frogram Manager.
+They will return your phone call within 24-48 hours. - If you are having difficulties connecting with your Service Coordinator and/or to discuss any other case management concerns/issues, you may contact SCLACC's Helpline at 1 (833) 725-2721 or send an email to cmhelp@sclarc.org. - For a full list of SCLARC's Management, please turn to page 43 of this document.

-PoS Cost Statement
+POS Cost Statement